elanatframework/Code_behind/README.md

 ![](https://github.com/elanatframework/Code_behind/assets/111444759/986799af-538a-4aca-b7fc-a5b8153c5a24)
 # Code_behind
 CodeBehind library is a backend framework.
 This library is a programming model based on the MVC structure, which provides the possibility of creating dynamic aspx files (similar to .NET Standard) in .NET Core and has high serverside independence.
+The CodeBehind framework is faster than the default structure of cshtml pages in ASP.NET Core.
 CodeBehind framework supports standard syntax and Razor syntax.
 This framework guarantees the separation of server-side codes from the design part (html) and there is no need to write server-side codes in the view.

 **CodeBehind is .NET Diamond!**